rrbemfica/playbook-mcp/docs/operations/deployment.md

 FROM python:3.11-slim as builder

 WORKDIR /app
-COPY requirements.txt .
+COPY pyproject.toml .
-RUN pip install --no-cache-dir --user -r requirements.txt
+RUN pip install --no-cache-dir --user .

 FROM python:3.11-slim as runtime